Aviation biofuel: Flights using biofuels

+The first flight using blended biofuel took place in 2008.
+Virgin Atlantic used it to fly a commercial airliner, using feedstocks such as algae.
+The Sustainable Aviation Fuel Users Group was formed in September 2008.
+It gathers 25 airlines.
+All members have signed a Sustainability Pledge and are members of the Roundtable of Sustainable Biofuels (RSB) or ISEAL Alliance.
+That year, Boeing was co-chair of the Algal Biomass Organization, joined by air carriers and biofuel technology developer UOP LLC (Honeywell).
+In 2023 Virgin Atlantic completed "Flight 100", a 3543 mile flight from London Heathrow to New York JFK using a Boeing 787, which was the world’s first transatlantic flight flown on 100% Sustainable Aviation Fuel (SAF) by a commercial airline.

+Development of Standard Specifications

 By June 2011, the revised Specification for Aviation Turbine Fuel Containing Synthesized Hydrocarbons (ASTM D7566) allowed commercial airlines to blend up to 50% biofuels with conventional jet fuel.
 The safety and performance of jet fuel used in passenger flights is certified by ASTM International.
 Biofuels were approved for commercial use after a multi-year technical review from aircraft makers, engine manufacturers and oil companies.
 Thereafter some airlines experimented with biofuels on commercial flights.
 As of July 2020, seven annexes to D7566 were published, including various biofuel types: